GET IN TOUCH

 What is the difference between a DTF-960 and a DTF-961?

-A DTF-960 is a Statement of Proposed Audit Change issued after the state identifies discrepancies in your return.
-A DTF-961, however, reflects additional tax due after the IRS adjusts your federal return.
+A DTF-960 is a Statement of Proposed Audit Changes issued after the state identifies discrepancies in your return.
+A DTF-961 is described in official New York materials as a Notice of Additional Tax Due.
 Both require timely responses and verification.
 Ignoring either notice can lead to fixed assessments, penalties, and the start of state tax collection.

 How can I request penalty abatement for my DTF-960?